FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Based on this information alone, you suspect that there may be a paresis of which extraocular muscle?

-A) Right oblique rectus
+A) Right lateral rectus

 B) Left lateral rectus